Rethinking Code Complexity Through the Lens of Large Language Models: Introduction

 To capture these properties, we represent source code using a structured semantic abstraction.
 Specifically, we decompose programs into semantic units based on entropy (i.e., the surprise that LLMs receive during reading) and organize them into a compositional hierarchy that reflects their jumps and dependencies during LLM processing.
 Based on this representation, \ourmetric measures two complementary dimensions of semantic nonlinearity: \emph{compositional level}, reflecting hierarchical nesting, and \emph{branching factor}, reflecting structural fan-out.
-Each semantic unit is assigned a local complexity score derived from its compositional level and derived sub-units, and these scores are aggregated across the hierarchy.
-Intuitively, deeper hierarchies demand more complex multi-level reasoning, while wider branching structures introduce more frequent points of semantic divergence.
+Each semantic unit is assigned a local complexity score derived from its compositional level and derived sub-units, and these scores are recursively aggregated across the hierarchy.
+Intuitively, deeper semantic hierarchies demand more complex multi-level reasoning, while broader branching structures introduce more frequent points of semantic divergence.

 We evaluate \ourmetric through extensive experiments across diverse code understanding and generation tasks.
 The results show that \ourmetric exhibits strong and consistent partial correlations with LLM performance (Spearman’s $r$ ranging from $-0.92$ to $-0.97$) across multiple datasets after controlling for code length, substantially outperforming traditional metrics.
-Moreover, reducing \ourmetric through semantics-preserving code rewriting consistently improves LLM task performance, with gains of up to 20.9\%, demonstrating its practical utility as an effective optimization target.
+Moreover, reducing \ourmetric through semantics-preserving code rewriting consistently improves downstream task performance, with gains of up to 20.9\%, demonstrating its practical utility as an effective optimization target.

-In summary, this paper makes the following contributions: \begin{itemize}[itemsep=1pt, topsep=2pt] \item We present the first systematic empirical study of the relationship between traditional code complexity metrics and LLM performance, revealing that widely used metrics fail to exhibit statistically reliable correlations with model difficulty.
+In summary, this paper makes the following contributions: \begin{itemize}[itemsep=1pt, topsep=2pt] \item We present the first empirical study of code complexity metrics for LLMs, showing that existing metrics fail to reliably capture model-perceived difficulty.

-\item We propose \ourmetric, a novel code complexity metric explicitly grounded in the perspective of large language models. \ourmetric represents programs as semantic compositional hierarchies and quantifies semantic nonlinearity through a principled aggregation of compositional level and branching-induced divergence.
+\item We propose \ourmetric, a novel code complexity metric explicitly grounded in the perspective of large language models.